 Still digging Stephen King and have been following him since the first book, if you can remember that far back.
 Remember when you had to wait for him to finish the next one?
 Torture.
 It would create this vacuum of nothing interesting during which you’d be forced to read everything else in the fiction section of the library, a lot of which consisted of only hackneyed murder mysteries, because that’s all the little library had.

 There was no online Amazon or Indigo back then, y’know.
 I remember, and I can tell you, it sucked.

 I dabble in film, too.
 Why?
 Maybe because it’s fun to see the pictures in my head show up somewhere else?
 My partners and I work out of our production company, Bony Fiddle Entertainment.
 The avenue for our combined creative insanity while promoting indie artists and film makers.
 I don’t remember how that came about now, but I’m sure there was alcohol involved.
 Probably tequila.
 With lemon, not lime, please.
 Which, by the way, also goes quite well with those really cheesy black-and-white ‘B’ horror films like “The Head That Wouldn’t Die” or “Village of the Damned”.

 Tall ships are fabulous as are their pirate crews.
-So are mummies, samurai warriors, gladiators, druids and dragons.
-I have no idea why capes went out of style and I believe that all wars should be fought by hand-to-hand sword fighting.
+So are mummies, samurai warriors, gladiators, Druids and dragons.
+I have no idea why capes went out of style and I believe all wars should be fought by hand-to-hand sword fighting.
 So you have to look into your enemy’s eye before you decide to kill him.
 Just a thought.

 So they didn’t have toilet paper or Tim Hortons, but some things about the old days just worked.
 I think there’s something in those days we’ve lost.
 Maybe it’s the belief in magic.
 And I say we need that.